shivesh01/HEATMAP/README.md

 **Data-set required [flights](https://cloud-5jao3dtbu.vercel.app/0flights.csv "click to download")

-*Plotting the heatmap one of the most amazing feeling i had and you can have it too!.*
+*Plotting the heatmap one of the most amazing feelings I had and you can have it too!.*
-*First we have to import the libaries namely numpy, matplotlib & seaborn, Now this super easy task for you!🤗*
+*First we have to import the libraries namely numpy, matplotlib & seaborn, Now this super easy task for you!🤗*

 ```python
         import numpy as np